 Digital badges are a way to recognize skills and achievement gained outside of an official school or work setting.

 Digital badging has gained popularity recently as a key ingredient in online and informal education -- it’s a way to inspire learning, certify achievement and validate that you’ve acquired new knowledge or skills.
-You can learn more about our digital badging program on the badging website’s FAQ page.

 This digital badging project was made possible by a grant from the Badges for Lifelong Learning Competition, part of the Digital Media Learning Competition, in collaboration with the Macarthur, Gates, and Mozilla Foundations.